DS-100/textbook/notebooks/ch07/web_http.md

 Host: httpbin.org
 User-Agent: curl/7.55.1
 Accept: */*
+{blank_line}
 ```

 This message follows a specific format: it starts with `GET /html HTTP/1.1` which indicates that the message is an HTTP `GET` request to the `/html` page.
 Each of the three lines that follow form HTTP headers, optional information that `curl` sends to the server.
 The HTTP headers have the format `{name}: {value}`.
 Finally, the blank line at the end of the message tells the server that the message ends after three headers.
+Note that we've marked the blank line with `{blank_line}` in the snippet above; in the actual message `{blank_line}` is replaced with a blank line.

 The client's computer then uses the Internet to send this message to the `https://httpbin.org` web server.
 The server processes the request, and sends the following response: